colchu/softeng/README.md

         parseStudentNames(rawText): splits and also cleans lines
         clearRoster(classObject): the clear roster button

-Future features
+**Future features**
-1. P1
+P1
-	Enhanced user interface with password and profile feature An AI synthesizer that simplifies and summarizes notes that are written by the user The user can edit current notes
+1. Enhanced user interface with password and profile feature
+2. The user can edit current notes

-3. P2
+P2
-	The user can change the timestamp of notes if they are writing a class that happened earlier in the day or week
+1. The user can change the timestamp of notes if they are writing a class that happened earlier in the day or week

-Bugs
+2. An AI synthesizer that simplifies and summarizes notes that are written by the user

+**Bugs**
-1. P1
+P1
-   The storage for the loadState() for saved data is sometimes not apparent when the site is re-opened
+1. The storage for the loadState() for saved data is sometimes not apparent when the site is re-opened
-	state.students is updated when adding students but usually it is not cleaned when the class is deleted clearRoster currently only empties classObject.roster --> tho it leaves state.students untouched
+2. state.students is updated when adding students but usually it is not cleaned when the class is deleted
+3. clearRoster currently only empties classObject.roster --> tho it leaves state.students untouched

 Penelope's README

 A website that allows teachers to record notes on classes and students for a simplified and efficient narrative-writing process.
 Penelope's branch of Colin's code